nhejazi/vim_edc/README.md

-# Vim - one editor for life
+# Vim: one editor for life

 > Setup, package manager, and various plug-ins for my configuration of the
 > [Vim](http://www.vim.org/index.php) and [Neovim](https://neovim.io/)